Toothless5143/File-Integriti-Monitor/README.md

 6. The program sleeps for 60 seconds using the `time.sleep` function to add a delay between each monitoring iteration.

 7. The monitoring process continues until you manually stop the program.

+8. Optional: You can pipe the output of the tool to a different file to keep track of the log.

 Please note that it's important to keep the script running in the background to continuously monitor the files.
 You can customize the monitoring interval by adjusting the sleep duration in the code.